learn-with-me/Development-Setup-Handbook/01-MacBook/04-devops/google-cloud/kubernetes.md

 #### Cheatsheet

 ```
+To find out which cluster information in the current context
 $ kubectl cluster-info    # URL response means kubectl is correctly configured to access your cluster.
+OR
+$ kubectl config current-context
 ```

 #### Minikube